adoliner1/grid_game/rules.md

 - 3 squares to 1 triangle
 - 1 square to 1 circle
 - 1 triangle to 1 square

-## Trumping and the Powerups
-When a shape is placed on (trumped) it may be placed by the owning player in their powerups section.

 ## Miscellaneous